-IMPACT ELITE HOCKEY, run by head instructor Joe Venuto offers a different approach to
+IMPACT ELITE HOCKEY, run by head instructor JOE VENUTO/ CO-FOUNDER offers a progressive approach to

 training each player based on level and age.
 The program addresses peripheral

-mind and feet mechanics, thought peripheral processes, and skills in
+mind and feet mechanics, quick thought processe, and skills in

 transition.
-Every element of his drills has everything you can use in a game.
+Every element of our drills has everything you can use in a game